 Purchase and travel protections

-American Express purchase protection offers coverage against accidental damage or theft for up to 90 days after the purchase is made, and extended warranty can add an extra year of protection on eligible purchases.
-And in terms of travel benefits, you’ll get car rental loss and damage insurance, baggage insurance, trip delay insurance and access to the Global Assist Hotline.
+American Express purchase protection offers coverage against accidental damage or theft for up to 90 days after the purchase is made, and its extended warranties can add an extra year of protection on eligible purchases.
+In terms of travel benefits, you’ll get car rental loss and damage insurance, baggage insurance, trip delay insurance and access to the Global Assist Hotline.
 More information can be found in our Amex Gold benefits guide.

-On top of those more practical benefits, American Express offers premium seating at select Ticketmaster shows through American Express Preferred Seating.
-Further, through American Express Experiences, cardholders can get exclusive access to events and ticket sales.
+On top of those more practical benefits, American Express offers premium seating at select Ticketmaster shows through American Express Preferred Seating and exclusive access to events and ticket sales through American Express Experiences.

 The bottom line